MootazMedhatEzzat/SCS241-Operating-Systems/README.md

 ---

-## Assignment #1 (Deadline 18/11/2022)
+## 📝 Assignment #1 (Deadline 18/11/2022)

 Cairo University
 Faculty of Computers and Artificial Intelligence
 Operating Systems Course (Spring 2023)

-### Description
+### 📄 Description

-Given `N` numbers and one file, our system simulates a real-life scenario of how buffering is run where a user will decide N to get the prime numbers from `0` to `N`.
-Somehow, the producer schedules the primes in a queue, and the consumer will use this queue to write them in the file.
+Given N numbers and one file, our system simulates a real-life scenario of how buffering is run where a user will decide N to get the prime numbers from 0 to N. Somehow, the producer schedules the primes in a queue, and the consumer will use this queue to write them in the file.
 The application should use multiple threads to perform multiple actions simultaneously, reducing the time elapsed.

 Note: The Consumer thread will hold a lock when it starts and release it when the ready queue is empty and must notify all other threads.